Ateflow/Threadloom/README.md

 Threadloom is a visual worldbuilding and narrative continuity engine designed for writers, game masters, and narrative designers.
 Unlike traditional documentation tools, Threadloom features a custom Logic Engine that automatically detects plot holes and continuity errors by evaluating timeline events against user-defined world rules.

+This is just work done for a test, Users are allowed to do necessary changes according to their preferences or just use the prebuilt-project code if the users expectations are just to see the working idea.

 ## Features

 - **Interactive Entity Graph:** Visually map characters, locations, and items using an infinite, draggable canvas powered by ReactFlow.